qwerqy/raven/README.md

 This project showcases the ability to how it is possible to create an Order Management System by taking advantage of the AWS Cloud Platform using the Serverless framework.

-When an order is created, it will be created in the DB, and then publish a message to a subscriber that will run the `processPayment` function via AWS SNS
+When an order is created, it will be created in the DB, and then publish a message to a subscriber that will run the `processPayment` function via AWS SNS.

+Order payment status will then be published through AWS SNS to `processDelivery` function for delivery.

 ### Stack